 There’s no doubt that Geocaching in Hong Kong can be filled with adventure.
-You will find that other countries in Asia (like Cambodia, Laos, Mongolia, and even mainland China) just don’t have many caches to go after.
-Perhaps Geocaching hasn’t reached this part of the world in full effect, or maybe it just hasn’t caught on here?
+You will find that other countries in Asia (like Cambodia, Laos, Mongolia, and even mainland China) just don’t have many geocaches to go after.
+Perhaps Geocaching hasn’t reached this part of the world in full effect, or maybe it just hasn’t caught on there?
 I’m not quite sure.
-But Geocaching in other Asian countries has really taken off, including Hong Kong
+But Geocaching in other Asian countries has really taken off, including Hong Kong.

 Geocaching in Hong Kong

 Countries like Japan, Korea, and Hong Kong have an abundance of great geocaches for people to discover!
 I’ve also learned that these countries have great geocaching communities, and they have so much creativity in hiding caches for both locals and travelers.
 Even with multiple visits to Hong Kong, we always look forward to our geocaching expeditions.

 Geocaching in Hong Kong is similar to caching in a big city in the US.
 There are usually some great geocaches hidden around town, at shopping markets or historic sights, but where can you guarantee there will be a geocache?
 The park!

 Parks tend to be one of our favorite places to go caching because they are so peaceful, and a welcome break from all the sightseeing (especially if it’s super hot outside).
 It’s nice to take a stroll down the paths, not having to avoid bumping into people on the sidewalk or waiting at crowded street corners waiting for the crossing lights.
 You can just relax and explore.

 The first park that we went in search of a Geocache was the enormous Kowloon Park.
 After wandering around the park for a while, admiring the gardens, the aviary, and flamingos, we were ready to start searching.